maede97/NeuronalNetwork/README.md

 * Make
 * C++

-To install, simply run `./example.sh` in the root folder of this repository.
-This will also automatically run the executable with a simple XOR-Test.
+To install, simply run `./make.sh` in the root folder of this repository.
+To run the tests, execute `./test.sh`.

 # Example
-Please have a look at the [example.cpp](https://github.com/maede97/NeuronalNetwork/blob/master/example.cpp) file or just copy this code here:
+Please have a look at the examples or just copy this code here:
 ```cpp
 #include <cmath> // for tanh